vipulnaik/diet-exercise-health/best-practices/best-practices-around-vaccine-appointments.md

 ideally be handled the previous night, so that even if I'm in a rush I don't miss doing it.
 This includes any planning for additional things I hope to do in the trip after the appointment.

+### Make a document in `events/<year>` titled `<YYYY-MM-DD>-<slug for vaccine dose>.md`

+Follow the structure of previous documents of this sort.
+Note any special considerations or thoughts beyond just the execution of the instructions in this best practices doc.